 When you leave Williams Lake, Highway 20 crosses the Fraser River and then climbs Sheep Creek Hill to arrive on the Chilcotin Plateau.
 The drive across the plateau is where you really get the sense of heading into the wilderness.
 There is very little traffic, and the open plateau slowly gives way to hilly terrain, marshlands and valleys as the mountainous western region looms ahead.
 Eventually you will reach Anahim Lake and Eagle's Nest Resort, about 3 hours drive from Chilcotin Lodge.

-Leaving Anahim Lake you quickly enter Tweedsmuir Provincial Park and begin the most dramatic part of the drive – down the famous “Hill”.
+Leaving Anahim Lake again by car you quickly enter Tweedsmuir Provincial Park and begin the most dramatic part of the drive – down the famous “Hill”.
 The Hill is 15 kilometres of road that drops over 5,000 feet from the Chilcotin Plateau into the Bella Coola Valley at sea level.

 This section of steep, switch-backing road was built by the people of Bella Coola and the west Chilcotin as a private initiative in 1953.
 At the time, there was no road access into the valley and Bella Coola was an entirely land-locked community.
 The government argued that building a road link would be too difficult because of the "extreme" terrian.
 However the people of the Chilcotin-Coast didn't listen.
 Extremely self-reliant and well known for their “get it done” attitude, they put together a crew with two D9 bulldozers and started work from both ends.
 They clawed their way up and down the mountainside until eventually the two bulldozers touched blades in the middle.
 They called their new road the “Freedom Highway”.

 From the bottom of The Hill it is just a few minutes to Hagensborg and Bella Coola Grizzly Tours.